xdoardo/co-thesis/thesis/chapters/delay/monads.typ

 //typstfmt::on
 ]

 We also show that weak bisimilarity as we defined it is an equivalence relation.
 When expressing this theorem in Agda, it is also necessary to make the relation `R` we abstract over be an equivalence relation, as shown in
-#thmref(<thm-weak-bisimilarity-equivalence>)[Theorem].
+@thm-weak-bisimilarity-equivalence; as shown in
+@danielsson-operational-semantics, the transitivity proof is not claimed to be size preserving.

 #theorem(
-  name: "Weak bisimilarity is an equivalence relation", )[
+  name: "Weak bisimilarity is an equivalence relation",
+  label: <thm-weak-bisimilarity-equivalence>
+)[
     #mycode(
       "https://github.com/ecmma/co-thesis/blob/master/agda/lujon/Codata/Sized/Delay/WeakBisimilarity/Relation/Binary/Equivalence.agda",